 How Does the Real Estate Purchase Process Work?

-Step 1 is finding the right home!
+Step 1 is finding the right property!
 As "Your Friend in Real Estate" for the North Georgia Mountains, it would be my pleasure to help you find the perfect property for you!

 The next form is the “Purchase and Sale Agreement”.
 This is the most important one as it establishes the price you want to offer on the home, the amount of time that you will allow the Seller to consider your offer, how much Earnest Money Deposit you will be putting up to show you are serious, how long your Due Diligence period will be, what the closing date is going to be, how you will pay for the home (cash, conventional financing, FHA financing, USDA financing, etc.), if there are any contingencies and/or special stipulations, etc. This Agreement is then presented to the Buyer.
 When both the Buyer and Seller have agreed to all the terms, signed the contract and the complete contract has been delivered to both parties, the date that this happen is called the “Binding Agreement” date and it marks the beginning of all contingencies on the contract, including the Due Diligence period.
 Speaking of Due Diligence, this is defined as the amount of time where you can get out of the contract and still get your earnest money deposit back in full and is also the time frame for you to have any inspections, surveys, check out the internet service, neighborhood and neighbors, etc. If you are buying a lot without a home on it then it is also your opportunity to get a soil test to ensure the soil “percs” for a septic tank, and has a drinking water source, a way to get electricity, phone and internet to it, etc.

 The Purchase and Sale Agreement also specifies how you are going to pay for the property, so we will also attach either an “All Cash Offer” exhibit (which requires you to send proof that you have the funds to purchase the property within 5-7 days of “Binding Agreement”) OR we attach a “Financing Contingency” exhibit.
 This requires you to immediately apply for a loan (preferably within 5 days of Binding Agreement) and obtain approval for that loan within a certain number of days of “Binding Agreement” (usually 21 – 30 days).
+Binding Agreement is defined as the date upon which both the Buyer and the Seller have agreed in writing to proceed with the transaction.
 Please note that “Loan Approval” and a “Pre-Approval” are different from each other.
 A Loan Approval is granted by a lender on a particular property and means that the lender scrutinizes all aspects of your formal loan application as well as the specific home that is being purchased by sending the loan through an “underwriting” process.
 This is different from a “Pre-Approval”, which basically just says that if they go through the loan process and your debt, income, and savings are what you say they are then you will most likely be approved for a loan on a specific home up to a certain purchase price.

 I hope this helps explain the Real Estate Purchase process and I look forward to being here for you through the entire process every step of the way.